hyparam/hyparquet-compressors/README.md

 ## Gzip

 New gzip implementation adapted from [fflate](https://github.com/101arrowz/fflate).
-Includes modifications to handle repeated back-to-back gzip streams that sometimes occur in parquet files, but was not supported by fflate.
+Includes modifications to handle repeated back-to-back gzip streams that sometimes occur in parquet files (but was not supported by fflate).

 ## Brotli

-Includes a minimal port of [brotli.js](https://github.com/foliojs/brotli.js) which compresses the brotli dictionary using gzip and base64 to minimize the distribution bundle size.
+Includes a minimal port of [brotli.js](https://github.com/foliojs/brotli.js) which pre-compresses the brotli dictionary using gzip to minimize the distribution bundle size.

 ## LZ4